mat-0/cheltenham-open-data/index.md

 - The average temperature today is 13.79˚C,
 - With highs of 14.43˚C and lows of 13.15˚C,
-- It may feel like 13.57˚C with overcast clouds
+- It may feel like 13.6˚C with light rain
-- The wind speed is 1.79m/s and visibility is 10000m
+- The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 994hPa and humidity is 90%
+- The pressure is 994hPa and humidity is 91%
 - The sun will rise at 05:15 and set at 19:03

 <!-- weather_marker ends -->